pathunstrom/makinggames/pytennessee-2019/16-outro.md

 You can find the source to `ppb` at github.com/ppb.
-Contributions encouraged, we need docs, examples, tests, and we're working on the event system.
+Contributions encouraged, we need docs, examples, tests, and we're working on a new back end.

 Thanks everyone for your time!